adarshksudarsan/motivate/README.md

-# motivate
+# motivate yourself with fresh quotes
-fork of motivate
+clone the repository